 About the Project

 Red mud is an industrial waste product from the aluminium oxide production.
 Besides mineral components, this residue consists of toxic heavy metals and alkaline remnants of caustic soda.
 Red mud is either released into rivers or disposed of in open landfills.
 Both have immense effects on the biosphere.
 This project attempts to demonstrate a possible application in ceramic glazes and earthenware.
-In addition to small dishes as material experiments, sculptural vases are reminiscent of industrial production plants, but also of the red tainted buildings after the numerous catastrophes with red mud.
+In addition to small dishes as material experiments, sculptural vases are reminiscent of industrial production plants, but also reminders of the red tainted buildings after the numerous catastrophes with red mud.

 Individual Project, 2019